zawzaww/zawzaww.github.io/_posts/2024-02-25-automated-k3s-cluster-upgrades.md

   description: "Combined official K3s and Kubernetes logo by Author"
 ---

-This article focuses on how to setup and bootstrap K3s cluster and how to configure automated upgrading for K3s Kubernetes cluster.
-This covers both how to setup multi-node K3s Kubernetes cluster and how to upgrade K3s automatically using system upgrade controller.
+This article focuses on how to setup and bootstrap the K3s cluster and how to configure automated upgrading of the K3 Kubernetes cluster.
+This covers both how to setup a multi-node K3s Kubernetes cluster and how to upgrade K3s automatically using the system upgrade controller.

-Normally, we manually download K3s binary file from GitHub release page and, install and upgrade it in K3s Server and Agent Kubernetes nodes.
-Instead, we can manage and configure automated cluster upgrading for K3s using Rancher's [system upgrade controller](https://github.com/rancher/system-upgrade-controller) and **Plan** CRD, Custom Resource Definition.
+Normally, we manually download the K3s binary file from the GitHub release page, install and upgrade it in K3s Server and Agent Kubernetes nodes.
+Instead, we can manage and configure. automated cluster upgrading for K3s using Rancher's [system upgrade controller](https://github.com/rancher/system-upgrade-controller) and **Plan** CRD, Custom Resource Definition.

 ## Objectives

- - Setup Multi-node K3s Kubernetes cluster
+ - Setup a Multi-node K3s Kubernetes cluster.
- - Explore System Upgrade Controller and how it works
+ - Explore the System Upgrade Controller and how it works.
- - Install System Upgrade Controller on Kubernetes
+ - Install the System Upgrade Controller on Kubernetes.
- - Configure `Plan` CRD for automate K3s cluster upgrade
+ - Configure `Plan` CRD to automate K3s cluster upgrade.
- - Monitor K3s System Upgrade `Plan` configuration and jobs status
+ - Monitor K3s System Upgrade `Plan` configuration and job status.

-## Prerequisites

- - Linux VMs (or) Physical machines
- - Basic understanding of Kubernetes
- - Familiar with `kubectl` command line tool

 ## Setup K3s Kubernetes Cluster

-Firstly, we need to setup and bootstrap the K3s cluster with installation script.
+Firstly, we need to setup and bootstrap the K3s cluster with the installation script.
-It's simple to setup Server and Agent.
-In this article, I will use AWS EC2 instances to setup K3s cluster.
+It's simple to set up a Server and an Agent.
+In this article, I will use AWS EC2 instances to setup the K3s cluster.

 We have two AWS EC2 instances:

  - *k3s-dev-master (K3s Server)*
  - *k3s-dev-worker (K3s Agent)*

-Official K3s documentation: [https://docs.k3s.io](https://docs.k3s.io)
+Official K3s Documentation: [https://docs.k3s.io](https://docs.k3s.io)

 ### K3s Server (ControlPlane/Master Node)

-On `k3s-dev-master` instance,

-run the following installation script to bootstrap K3s Server also known as Kubernetes ControlPlane/Master Node.
+On the `k3s-dev-master` instance, run the following installation script to bootstrap the K3s server, also known as Kubernetes ControlPlane/Master Node.

 ```sh
 $ curl -sfL https://get.k3s.io | sh -s - server \